ansys/magnet-segmentation-toolkit/doc/source/Toolkit/index.rst

       - For segmentation, ``SymmetryFactor`` and ``HalfAxial`` design settings must be defined.
       - For skew, ``Shaft`` must be the name of the shaft.

-- **AEDT Common Toolkit API**: Contains the ``AEDTCommonToolkit`` class, which provides basic functions for controlling AEDT that are shared between the backend and frontend.
-  These functions are the same for all AEDT toolkits.

 .. toctree::
    :maxdepth: 2

    api
-   common_api